-9 The detailed assessment is not limited to a specific category where an NSP has overspent.
+The detailed assessment is not limited to a specific category where an NSP has overspent.
 We may assess prudency and efficiency of all categories if an ex post review is triggered.

-The United Kingdom standard for asset management (PAS 55) is soon to become an international standard (ISO 55000).
+11 The United Kingdom standard for asset management (PAS 55) is soon to become an international standard (ISO 55000).
 OFGEM requires PAS 55 accreditation for all distribution network service providers in Great Britain.

-- the findings of any independent audit undertaken as part of a NSP's asset management and planning processes - repex and augex models to assess replacement and augmentation capex - a sample of customer connections, or a benchmark of customer connections for multiple small connections - any changes to demand that could have influenced capex outcomes - IT capex - indicators of service performance - case-by-case or project-by-project assessments of other projects.
+- a sample of customer connections, or a benchmark of customer connections for multiple small connections - any changes to demand that could have influenced capex outcomes - IT capex - indicators of service performance - case-by-case or project-by-project assessments of other projects.